 CJS 120 - Patrol Operations and Procedures.

 3 Credits.
 Covers the duties, extent of authority, and responsibilities of a uniformed law enforcement officer.
 Patrol philosophy and practices are outlined, and field techniques and their practical application are presented.
+(Taught at the WV State Police Academy only)

 CJS 122 - Police Arsenal and Weapons.

 3 Credits.
 Handling, care and use of firearms in police work.
 Lectures supplemented by an intensive range program in deliberate, point, and defense shooting.
+(Taught at the WV State Police Academy only)

 CJS 231 - Fundamentals of Criminal Law.

 3 Credits.
+Spring only.
 Study of the elements of law and proof in crimes of frequent concern in law enforcement.
 Rules of criminal liability; elements of specific, commonly violated laws; and development and application of local, state, and federal laws.
 (PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 CJS 233 - Fundamentals of Criminal Investigation.

 3 Credits.
+Spring only.
 Analysis of theory and techniques of an investigation, conduct at crime scenes, collection and preservation of physical evidence and testing employed by the police science laboratory.
 Emphasizes fingerprints, ballistics, documents, serology, photography, crime scenes and duties of a criminal investigator.
 (PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 CJS 234 - Criminology.

 3 Credits.
+Spring only.
 This course examines the question of crime causation from legal, social, political, psychological, and theoretical perspectives.
 It introduces the nature of crime, statistics of criminal behavior, and explanations of criminal sanctions.
 (PR: CJS 101)

 CJS 235 - Police Organization and Administration.

 2 Credits.
 Principles of organization and management of law enforcement agencies.
 Concepts of organizational behavior and an understanding of the departmental planning process.
 The role of and components involved in responsible planning and executing procedures related to personnel, equipment budget, records, communications, and management.
+(Taught at the WV State Police Academy only)

 CJS 237 - Crime and Delinquency.

 3 Credits.
 Study of the development and causes of criminal behavior, social deviancy and crime.
 Criminological theories and the extent, variation and patterns of crime.
 Crime prevention techniques and specific pathological problems related to enforcement.
 Individual personality differences and their relationships to crime as well as recognizing and handling emotionally and mentally disturbed persons.
 (PR: CJS 101)

 CJS 239 - Criminal Procedure.

 3 Credits.
+Fall only.
 Study of the rules of evidence at the operational level in law enforcement and criminal procedure in such areas as arrest, force, search and seizure, collection of evidence and discretion.
 Rules and types of evidence, constitutional law and criminal procedure most often affecting police personnel.
 (PR: CJS 101)

 CJS 242 - Community Relations in Criminal Justice.

 3 Credits.
 General orientation to the concepts of criminal justice professionals and community relations and the need to establish good working relations between them and the public.
 Offers an understanding of the complex factors involved in human relations: the nature of prejudice and discrimination, its effects, the interactions of changing society, the requirements of individual rights, the maintenance of peace and order and the changing police role.
 (PR: CJS 101)

 CJS 244 - Introduction to Criminalistics.

 2-4 Credits.
 Scientific aspects of criminal investigation.
 The role of the crime laboratory in the law enforcement organization, the value of physical evidence, and the need for understanding scientific crime detection.
 Emphasis on recording the crime scene; collection, identification, preservation and transportation of evidence and techniques of examining physical evidence.
+(Taught at the WV State Police Academy only)